Property Tax Exemptions: Seniors, Veterans And Others Who Qualify

 States often provide tax exemptions for senior citizens who have reached certain ages.
 Some areas may base eligibility on Social Security status.
 The details of the senior exemption vary based on the state, and there are often residency and income restrictions.
 Some of the statutes just defer the taxes until the property is sold.

 For details, contact your local department of revenue.
-You’ll have to read the fine print, but it’s still worth looking into the tax laws in your area.
+You’ll want to read the fine print, but it’s still worth looking into the tax laws in your area.

 Veteran Property Tax Exemption

 Depending on your situation, you may be able to exempt a certain amount of property value or even get a complete waiver from property taxes.
-There may also be tax benefits available for qualifying unremarried surviving spouses.
+There may also be tax benefits available for qualifying surviving spouses who have not remarried.
 In either case, a veteran property tax exemption could potentially save you thousands.

 Disability Exemptions